tajin19/react-weather/README.md

 # Known Issues

-Please use the following zip codes for testing: 92071 or 10003
+Please use one of the following zip codes for testing: 92071 or 10003.

 Had to mock API calls to https://www.meteomatics.com/ due to CORS policy blocking calls from this app.
 Therefore dummy data is read from local json file with a 1-second delay to simulate network latency.
 To keep JSON file small only two zip codes are supported (see above).

+For some reason GitHub Pages renders the degree symbol and unit (F or C) at line bottom instead of the top.

+## Notes

+Tested in Chrome and Firefox on Linux and Windows.

 ## Available Scripts